History

 Today

-Today Port Townsend Paper Corp is the largest private employer in Jefferson County and the largest recycler on the Olympic Peninsula, recycling one-third of all the cardboard in Washington State.
-The mill produces 325,000 tons annually and is dedicated to meeting or exceeding environmental standards and supporting the community.
+Today Port Townsend Paper Company is one of the largest private employers in Jefferson County and the largest recycler of cardboard on the Olympic Peninsula.
+The mill produces 325,000 tons of paper annually.